-As these crab stock trees grow more freely than the Paradise stock trees, summer pinching, as recommended for pears in page 8, must be attended to, and then, in the most unfavourable apple tree soils, healthy and most prolific pyramids may be formed.
-Any of the varieties recommended in pages 54 and 55 will succeed well as pyramids on the crab stock.
+As these crab stock trees grow more freely than the Paradise stock trees, summer pinching, or shortening the young shoots with a penknife, as recommended in page 59, must be attended to, and then, in the most unfavourable apple tree soils, healthy and most prolific pyramids may be formed.
+Any of the varieties recommended in page 58 will succeed well as pyramids on the crab stock.

-If managed in this manner, fine trees may be formed, not only of the new robust-growing kinds, but even of the old Nonpareil, Golden Pippin, Golden Reinette, Hawthornden, Ribstone Pippin, and several others, all more or less inclined to canker.
+If managed in this manner, fine trees may be formed, not only of the robust-growing kinds, but even of the old Nonpareil, Golden Pippin, Golden Reinette, Hawthornden, Ribstone Pippin, and several others, all more or less inclined to canker.
+I have a row of Nonpareils and Ribstone Pippins planted in the coldest and most unfavourable soil I could find, yet, owing to their being biennially removed, they are entirely free from canker.